 Relatively stable reaches typically occur downstream (Stages V and VI), and less stable reaches (Stages II and III) are upstream of those classified as Stage IV (i.e., threshold stage; Federal Interagency Working Group, 1998).
 This progression happens because initiation of channel incision by a major disturbance or modification produces an increased gradient (e.g., headcut or knickpoint) locally that advances upstream until it meets more resistant bed and bank material or until stream energy becomes too low to support erosion of the bed due to decreased slope or discharge in upper reaches of the watershed.
 Examples of CEM-guided restoration strategies are using “environmentally friendly” grade control structures to stem incision in reaches identified as early Stage III, treating bank instability with structural or bioengineering approaches such as riffles and pools in Stage IV and V reaches, and maintaining, preserving, enhancing, and expanding habitats supported within Stages I and VI.
 Generally, Stage III and IV reaches require more intensive restoration efforts than Stage V and VI reaches.
 It is important, however, to identify not only the CEM stage but also to coordinate watershed restoration strategies with planned channel disturbances, including but not limited to, bridge construction, channelization, maintenance dredging, and other in-channel BMPs for mutual success in watershed restoration and infrastructure and land-use needs.

-Spatial distribution of CEM stages based on the 2005-2006 field data collection campaign in Senachwine Creek are shown (Table 6?; Figure 23).
+Spatial distribution of CEM stages based on the 2007-2008 field data collection campaign in Tenmile Creek are shown (Table 6?; Figure 23).
 Overall, the watershed has 274 miles of stream.
 Forty-one miles had 239 assessed segments: 94 segments (39%) in Stage V, 84 segments (35%) in Stage IV, 35 segments (15%) in Stage II, 15 segments (6%) in Stage VI, 9 segments (4%) in Stage III, and 2 segments (~1%) more clearly evolving between Stage V and Stage VI.